jbboswell703/TheAIBook.info/README.md

 - **AI Tools Directory**: Explore a wide range of AI-powered solutions.
 - **Automation Platforms**: Discover tools to streamline workflows.
 - **Agent Builder Resources**: Learn about frameworks for AI-powered agents.
 - **Multilingual Support**: Automatic language translation system in progress.
-- **AdSense Integration**: Preparing for monetization and future growth.

 ## Setup
 To run or contribute to the project: